Saturday, December 29, 2007

 A cartoonist whose work I sometimes like and whose political essays I usually agree with makes some of these complaints here.
 Not only does Rall rehash these arguments and offer confident claims about cartoonists’ and readers’ sex lives, but he shows himself to be a shaky reader by the unfounded assumptions and misrepresentations he makes; for example, he calls woman in Ware’s strip a “spinster,” an often derogatory term almost never applied to anyone as young as this main character.
 Here’s another one: “Daniel Clowes' "Mister Wonderful" treads standard art-comics territory: unattractive boy meets dowdy girl.”
 It matters a great deal that these main characters are not a boy and girl, but two middle-aged adults with decades of relationship trouble behind them, a history that two teenagers simply could never have.
 Clearly Rall is trying to be cute here, but he intentionally misrepresents the age of the characters in Clowes’s and Ware’s comics to make them appear to be something they aren’t.
 If after reading a review/essay, you come away with a completely mistaken impression of what the comic is about, you know the writer is not to be trusted . . . .
 Is he afraid that if he describes them accurately, they might actually sound appealing?

 “I don't know why anyone cares about what other people read,” Rall asks.
-It’s a good question . . .
+It’s a good question, one he should ask of himself . . .

 ...click here to read the rest of this post...